symfony/symfony-docs/components/phpunit_bridge.rst

 DNS-sensitive Tests
 -------------------

+.. versionadded:: 2.7
+    The mocks for DNS related functions were introduced in Symfony 3.1.

 Tests that make network connections, for example to check the validity of a DNS record, can be slow to execute and unreliable due to the conditions of the